niuers/python/objects.md

 * Do not confuse NotImplemented with NotImplementedError.
 The first, NotImplemented, is a special singleton value that an infix operator special method should return to tell the interpreter it cannot handle a given operand.
 In contrast, NotImplementedError is an exception that stub methods in abstract classes raise to warn that they must be overwritten by subclasses.

 * If an infix operator method raises an exception, it aborts the operator dispatch algorithm.
 In the particular case of TypeError, it is often better to catch it and return NotImplemented.
 This allows the interpreter to try calling the reversed operator method, which may correctly handle the computation with the swapped operands, if they are of different types.
+* To support operations with other types, we return the `NotImplemented` special value—not an exception—allowing the interpreter to try again by swapping the operands and calling the reverse special method for that operator (e.g., __radd__).

+### Mixing Operand Types
+* Mixing operand types means we need to detect when we get an operand we can’t handle.
+In this chapter, we did this in two ways: in the duck typing way, we just went ahead and tried the operation, catching a TypeError exception if it happened; later, in __mul__, we did it with an explicit isinstance test.
+There are pros and cons to these approaches: duck typing is more flexible, but explicit type checking is more predictable.
+When we did use isinstance, we were careful to avoid testing with a concrete class, but used the numbers.Real ABC: isinstance(scalar, numbers.Real).
+This is a good compromise between flexibility and safety, because existing or future user-defined types can be declared as actual or virtual subclasses of an ABC.

+* In the spirit of duck typing, we will refrain from testing the type of the other operand, or the type of its elements.
+* A practical use of goose typing—an explicit check against an abstract type

 ## Rich Comparison Operators
 * The same set of methods are used in forward and reverse operator calls.
 For example, in the case of `==`, both the forward and reverse calls invoke `__eq__`, only swapping arguments; and a forward call to `__gt__` is followed by a reverse call to `__lt__` with the swapped arguments.